 Getting To The Catacombs of Kom El Shoqafa

 As with a number of other attractions in Alexandria, it can be very difficult to find parking space if you choose to drive to the Catacombs of Kom El Shoqafa yourself.
 A far better option would be to either take a taxi, or else take the public tram which stops just a short walk away from the entrance to the tomb.

 If you would like to visit the Catacombs of Kom El Shoqafa when you’re in Egypt, please explore our tours.
-We have been offering Egypt tour packages and high quality custom Egypt tours for more than half a century already, so we have a good idea of what our customers want.
-Our dedicated team of customer service representatives can also tailor a tour to your needs, so if you don’t see what you are looking for, please let us know.
+Our Egypt tour packages are high quality customizable tours that include quality accommodation, quality transportation, and professional Expert guides.
+If you can’t find the perfect tour on our site, our dedicated team of customer service representatives can tailor a tour to your needs.

 Explore Egypt your way by selecting only the attractions you want to visit